nodejs/community-committee/README.md

 # Community Committee

 The Community Committee is a top-level committee in the Node.js Project focused on community-facing efforts.
+For current objectives, read [our OKR].

 For more details read the [Community Committee Charter].